Vivian Davis Figures: Political career

 In November 2012, Alabama Senate Democrats selected Figures to be their floor leader for the next two year term.
 She became the first woman to lead either the majority or minority party in either house of the Alabama Legislature.

 In April 2019, Davis Figures announced that she would run to be the chair of the Alabama Democratic Party.
 She dropped out of the race in June.

 Davis Figures led the opposition to a bill restricting abortion, with a penalty of 99 years imprisonment for any doctor performing an abortion, and no exceptions for rape or incest.
 She proposed an amendment outlawing vasectomies, arguing that "there’s no law on the books anywhere in this country that mandate[s] what a man can and can’t do with his body, yet for us there are a number of them."

+In April, 2020, amidst the COVID-19 pandemic, Davis Figures expressed concerns about the following legislative session, which was to start in May, due to COVID-19, saying “Many of our members as well as the staff have small children at home and/or elderly family members for whom they are responsible.
+Why would you put all those lives at risk for something that can wait?”

 In 2021, Davis Figures' house in Toulminville, Alabama, was attacked by an unknown assailant.
 23 shots were fired into her home, but there were no injuries as the house was empty at the time.

+Davis Figures supported Roe v.
+Wade.
+Following its overturn in 2022, she and most of her Democratic colleagues in the Alabama Senate, particularly senator Merika Coleman, sponsored bills designed to protect abortion, although none of them were passed.

+Personal life

+Figures has three sons.
+Her middle son, current United States Representative for Alabama's 2nd district, Shomari Figures, worked for the Obama administration and as deputy chief of staff for Merrick Garland while he was attorney general of the United States.
+Her youngest, Jelani, played basketball on scholarship for Morehouse College from 2007 to 2011.